GRAINS-Corn slides on demand worries, advancing U.S. harvest

 “It’s almost impossible to get corn to rally from that because right now, even if the yield holds unchanged, there’s a good chance that we could see higher carryout (supply) numbers just from the lack of demand.”

-Soybeans posted modest gains, with January futures up 1/4 cent at $9.37 a bushel after the USDA reported weekly export inspections near the high end of trade forecasts.
+Soybeans posted modest gains, with January futures up 1-1/4 cents at $9.38 a bushel after the USDA reported weekly export inspections near the high end of trade forecasts.

 Prospects for a trade deal with China also underpinned the market after top U.S. officials said last week that a preliminary deal appeared to be “in good shape.”

 Improving South American soy planting weather limited price gains.
-(Additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Edmund Blair and Paul Simao)
+(Reporting by Karl Plume in Chicago Additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore Editing by Paul Simao and Matthew Lewis)